-Based in Madrid and Kuwait, the firm headed by Joaquín Pérez-Goicoechea and Nasser B. Abulhasan AGi Architects won a public competition organized by the Spanish Ministry of Transport, Mobility, and Urban Agenda to find designers for projects in eighteen Galician-Roman excavation sites, all in Pontevedra province.
+Based in Madrid and (Safat) Kuwait, the firm headed by Joaquín Pérez-Goicoechea and Nasser B. Abulhasan AGi Architects won a public competition organized by the Spanish Ministry of Transport, Mobility, and Urban Agenda to find designers for projects in eighteen Galician-Roman excavation sites, all in Pontevedra province.
 The idea is to highlight and museumize the archaeological remains, always with a clear effort to respect the environment, and interventions have so far been carried out and completed in three of the locations, the castros (hill-forts) of Alobre, Toiriz, and La Subidà,

 Situated in Villagarcía de Arosa, the coastal castro of Alobre presents a pavement and a landscaping development with vegetation strengthening the slopes, marking the visitor routes and serving as attractions.
 Through an alternation of information points and viewing stops equipped with benches, people are shown the museum contents gradually.
 The intervention unfolds under an orthogonal scheme built over the site.